Algebras of Information. An Axiomatic Foundation: Generating support functions

 Now, let $S$ denote the set of all support functions on $\mathcal{E}$, which is a subset of $V$.
 The set $S$ is obviously \textit{convex} and \textit{closed} in $V$.
 Furthermore, $S$ is contained in the product space $\mathbb{R}^{\mathcal{E}} = \prod \{\mathbb{R}:\psi \in \mathcal{E}\}$.
 Define $S[\psi] = \{f(\psi):f \in S\}$.
 These sets are \textit{bounded} for all $\psi \in \mathcal{E}$ and their closures $\bar{S}[\psi]$ are therefore \textit{compact}.
 By Tychonov's theorem \cite{kelley55} the product $\prod \{\bar{S}[\psi]:\psi \in \mathcal{E}\}$ is compact and since $S \subseteq \prod \{\bar{S}[\psi]:\psi \in \mathcal{E}\}$, $S$ is \textit{compact} too.

 Next we are going to apply the Krein-Milman theorem to the convex, compact set $S$.
 Here is the theorem:

-\begin{theorem} \textbf{Theorem of Krein-Milman:} A convex, compact subset $S$ of a locally convex Hausdorff space is the closed convex hull of its extreme points. \end{theorem}
+\begin{theorem} \textbf{Theorem of Krein-Milman:} A non-empty convex, compact subset $S$ of a locally convex Hausdorff space is the closed convex hull of its extreme points. \end{theorem}

 Before we are going to apply this theorem to our problem of finding a random mapping inducing a given support function, we transform the theorem into an integral representation, following \cite{phelps01}.
 As a preparation we need a further notion.
-Let $P$ be a probability measure on $S$, that is, a nonnegative regular measure on the $\sigma$-algebra of Borel sets in $S$, such that $P(S) = 1$.
-A point $f \in V$ is said to be represented by $P$, if for every linear function $h : V \rightarrow \mathbb{R}$,
+Let $P$ be a probability measure on a subset $C$ of $V$, that is, a nonnegative regular measure on the $\sigma$-algebra of Borel sets in $S$, such that $P(C) = 1$.
+A point $f \in V$ is said to be represented by $P$, if for every linear functional $h : V \rightarrow \mathbb{R}$,

 We cite the following lemma from \cite{phelps01}: